 Full transcript follows.

-Dr. Gretchen Kubacky, “The PCOS Psychologist,” is a health psychologist in private practice in Los Angeles, California, an inCyst Certified PCOS Educator, and the founder of PCOS Wellness.
+Dr. Gretchen Kubacky, “The PCOS Psychologist,” is a health psychologist in private practice in Los Angeles, California, an inCyst Certified PCOS Educator, author of The PCOS Mood Cure and the founder of PCOS Wellness.
 She is also a PCOS patient!
 Her goal is to dramatically improve the life and health of every PCOS patient.
 Dr. Gretchen offers insight, advice, education, and practical approaches on how to deal with the depression, mood swings, irritability, anxiety, sleep and eating issues, frustration, and lack of motivation that plague so many PCOS patients.
 She is also a member of the PCOS Challenge Health Advisory Board, and a frequent writer and speaker on PCOS and related topics.

 Amy: Today, we’re going to tackle a topic that I have yet to address in my 74-plus podcasts so far, but it’s such an important topic.
 It’s PCOS and relationships.
 I wanted to bring in a special guest to address this topic.
 I’m just so thrilled to be speaking with Dr. Gretchen Kubacky, the PCOS psychologist.
 She’s a health psychologist in private practice in Los Angeles, California and is the founder of pcoswellness.com, and she’s also a PCOS patient herself.
 Welcome, Dr. Gretchen.